vmleon/learning-library/analytics-library/sailgp/ml/ml.md

     We will use the **Support Vector Machine (Gaussian) model**.

-    **Make a note of the exact model name, including the number.
+    **IMPORTANT: Make a note of the exact model name, including the number.
 You will need this later.**

-## **STEP 3:** Machine Learning - Predicting boat speed in Oracle Analytics Cloud
+## **STEP 5:** Machine Learning - Predicting boat speed in Oracle Analytics Cloud

 Now it's time to make predictions with the model.
 We will make a prediction for a combination of wind speeds (5, 10, 15, 20 and 25 mph) and range of wind angles (0-180 degrees with 1 degree increments).

+The following assumes you already have Oracle Analytics Cloud open in your browser.
+If not, you can find instructions in Step 2 on how to open it.

 1. Create a new dataset.